spatialos/gdk-for-unity/docs/reference/workflows/monobehaviour/interaction/commands/world-commands.md

 > Do not manually delete GameObjects representing entities after sending a `DeleteEntity` command.
 You should wait until you receive a callback on the [`IEntityGameObjectCreator` instance]({{urlRoot}}/modules/game-object-creation/custom-usage#onentityremoved).

-### EntityQuery
+### Entity query

-You can use entity queries to get information about entities in the SpatialOS game world.

-You can use the `SendEntityQueryCommand` method to request information about the entities.It has the following signature:
+You can use the `SendEntityQueryCommand` method to request information about the entities through an entity query.
+It has the following signature:

 ```csharp
 void SendEntityQueryCommand(WorldCommands.EntityQuery.Request request, Action<WorldCommands.EntityQuery.ReceivedResponse> callback = null)